The answer is not easy, and there is no magical formula, but over the years, I have noticed countless ways to strengthen a child custody case.

 - Follow all Court Orders – Even if you don't agree with the court order or the other parent violates the court order be sure that you are following the court's order.

-- Know your Child's Doctors and Teachers – Make sure you know these important people.
+- Know your Child's Doctors and Teachers – Know these important people.
 Also, keep track of the names of any coach(s) or counselor(s).

 - No Drugs – If you have been taking any recreational drugs you must stop.
 Any proof of the use of recreational drugs will be devastating to your custody case.